freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-javascript/access-array-data-with-indexes/index.md

 ## Access Array Data with Indexes

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->
 The first element of an array is at position zero.
-So, if you want to access the first element of an array, you...
+So, if you want to access the first element of an array, you can do it like so:

 ```javascript
 var arr = ["Programming", 123, "Coding", 789];